Social Work (BA)

 The Bachelor of Arts in Social Work program directs and monitors the education and training of social work majors, providing the knowledge, values and skills necessary to engage in generalist social work practice.
-In teaching students to view ethnic, sexual, racial identity and differing abilities from a culturally-competent, strengths-based perspective, graduates are prepared to serve at-risk populations, advocate for human rights and social justice, engage in critical thinking, evaluate practice research and examine personal values and professional ethics.
-Social work majors may choose to complete a portion of their field experience abroad in the Ireland Experience.
+Students learn to view ethnic, sexual, racial identity and differing abilities from a culturally-competent, strengths-based perspective.
+Graduates are prepared to pursue employment where they will serve at-risk employment populations, advocate for human rights and social justice, engage in critical thinking, evaluate practice research and examine personal values and professional ethics.
+The social work program sponsors faculty led study abroad for social work majors and non-majors.

 High achieving students can choose to apply for membership as an Honors Program candidate.

-Upon graduation, social work alumni successfully gain entrance into graduate school or begin their career with confidence.
+Upon graduation, social work alumni can gain successful entrance into graduate school or begin their career with confidence.
 A partnership with Saint Louis University offers graduates the opportunity to pursue their Master of Social Work degree at Lourdes University.